JareelSkaj/wt-wiki-tools/README.md

 ### Naval Weapons Table Generator (`naval_weapons_table.py`)

 Script used to generate [War Thunder Naval Weapons Table](https://jareelskaj.github.io/wt-wiki-tools/naval_weapons_table).
 You can download your own copy of the [naval_weapons_table.html](https://github.com/JareelSkaj/wt-wiki-tools/blob/main/docs/naval_weapons_table.html) and update `<table><!-- (...) --></table>` block to get your own personal table.
-Alternatively you can generate output in JSON, CSV or (default) wikitext.
-The script has its own thread on the War Thunder forums: [Research into the naval guns - the naval weapons table](https://forum.warthunder.com/t/research-into-the-naval-guns-the-naval-weapons-table/251222).
+The script can generate output in HTML, JSON, CSV or (default) wikitext.
+It has its own thread on the War Thunder forums: [Research into the naval guns - the naval weapons table](https://forum.warthunder.com/t/research-into-the-naval-guns-the-naval-weapons-table/251222).

 1.  **Configure Paths**: Open `naval_weapons_table.py` with your text editor (e.g., Notepad++).

 2.  **Edit the "Paths to files and scripts" section** at the top.
 Replace the placeholder paths with the correct, full paths on your computer.

 > [!TIP]
 > A sample path to Steam installation of War Thunder would look like `C:\Program Files (x86)\Steam\steamapps\common\WarThunder`.
 You can find it by right-clicking the game in your Steam library, choosing Properties -> Installed Files and then Browse next to "Size of installation: XX.XX GB on ...".

 3.  **Save** the naval_weapons_table.py

 4.  **Run from the Terminal**: After navigating to the directory containing `naval_weapons_table.py`, run the script with your desired arguments.

-    **Example Command:**
+    **Sample Command:**

     ```bash
     python naval_weapons_table.py --weaponspath "C:\Users\YourWindowsLogin\AppData\Local\WarThunder\aces.vromfs.bin_u\gamedata\weapons\navalmodels_weapons" --unitspath "C:\Users\YourWindowsLogin\AppData\Local\WarThunder\aces.vromfs.bin_u\gamedata\units\ships" --outputformat html --from 75 --to 138.6